 Notice!
 Please be advised that promotional videotaping/photography may be in progress at any time at an event.
 Your entrance constitutes your agreement that the district has the right to reproduce your likeness in videography/photography for promotion (e.g., publications, internet, newspaper).

-- All fish must be caught during the one hour fishing time (8:30-9:30).
+- All fish must be caught during the fishing time (8:30-10:00).

 The BSA's Commitment to Safety is ongoing and we want you to know that the safety of our youth, volunteers, staff, and employees cannot be compromised.
 The Boy Scouts of America puts the utmost importance on the safe and healthy environments for its youth membership.
 The Sam Houston Area Council takes great strides to ensure the safety of its youth as well as the adult volunteer leadership that interacts with them.

 BSA Guide to Safe Scouting policies must be followed.
-All participants must follow Youth Protection Guidelines at all Scouting events.
+All participants must follow youth protection guidelines at all Scouting events.
 Highlights include:

-- Two-deep leadership on all outings required.
+- Two-deep leadership on all outings is required.

 - One-on-one contact between adults and youth members is prohibited.

 - The buddy system should be used at all times.